elego/rental-vertical/rental_timeline_transport/README/DESCRIPTION.rst

-Rental Sale Timeline Purchase
+Rental Timeline Transport
 ===========================================

-*This file has been generated on 2020-03-03-00-17-55.
+*This file has been generated on 2020-03-07-21-04-09.
 Changes to it will be overwritten.*

 Summary
 -------

-extends the sale_rental_timeline module to show the transport order fields in the timeline popup.
+extends the rental_timeline module to show the transport order fields in the timeline popup.

 Description
 -----------